Cemetery - Home

 Current Items of Interest

-The Cemetery staff deeply apologizes for the imposition and emotional strain this mistake may cause to many people.
+The Cemetery staff wants to thank you for your understanding.
 For further information you may contact the Cemetery Office at 801-596-5020.

 There are 130,000 burial sites in the Salt Lake City cemetery and at present we have buried just over 121,000.
 The cemetery covers 250 acres in the heart of the city.
 Read about the cemetery's rich history at enjoyutah.org.

 The mission of the Salt Lake City Cemetery is to serve the families who come to us in a time of need.
 To watch over and care for these families loved ones who have been interred within our great and historical cemetery.
 To be a steward for the open space and care for the flora and fauna that lives and grows within our boundaries.
 We strive to provide service to the family members, friends and strangers who come to find closure, solace and peace within and upon are hallowed grounds.
 We strive daily to remember” the difference between ordinary and extraordinary is the little extra you do.”
 We all try to “pick up the stick” making sure to think first of those who work with us side by side and our selves second.